NUBIC/ncs_navigator_configuration/README.md

-In addition to the typed configuration properties available on `NcsNavigator::Configuration`, there are also three application-specific accessors: {#staff_portal, #core, and
+In addition to the typed configuration properties available on `NcsNavigator::Configuration`, there are also three application-specific accessors:
+{NcsNavigator::Configuration#staff_portal #staff_portal},
+{NcsNavigator::Configuration#core #core}, and
-#psc}.
-These provide untyped direct access to the configuration
-properties in the respective sections of the INI file, allowing applications to define their own additional configuration properties without modifying this library.
+{NcsNavigator::Configuration#psc #psc}.
+These provide untyped direct access to the configuration properties in the respective sections of the INI file, allowing applications to define their own additional configuration properties without modifying this library.